 Where, ŷ is the characteristic of the coating we need to optimize (e.g., hardness) and xi are different composition and process parameters (e.g., type and amount of monomer of oligomer, curing time, coating thickness, application rate), and f is a function of xi.
 The ML algorithms can determine the shape of f with a limited number of experiments (called training set) that can then be used to predict the value of the desired characteristic ŷ, with given inputs.
 Machine Learning can also be used to determine which parameters are more important (and need to be observed more closely during manufacturing) and which parameters are less important.

 The Machine Learning algorithm is applicable to all classes of coatings: waterborne, solventborne, solvent-free, thermally cured, and UV cured coatings.
+The technology can also be applied to Battery Optimization.
 Contact us today using the form below to explore how the ML approach can be adapted for your specific need in a cost effective manner.